Sri Vijayindra Tirtha pratishtha Hanuman

 Sri Vijayindra Tirtha (1490 - 1592)

-Sri Vijayindra Tirtha Swamigal Sri Vyasaraya who had built 732 temples for Lord Anjaneya had initiated a brilliant young man into sanyasa under the name "Sri Vishnu Tirtha".
-He was considered as an incarnation of Sri Vibhudendra Tirtha who was Vidya-Guru of Sri Sripadaraja-Sri Madwachariya.
+Sri Vijayindra Tirtha Swamigal Sri Vyasaraya who had built 732 temples for Lord Anjaneya had initiated a brilliant young man into sanyasa under the name "Sri Vishnu Tirtha."
+He was considered an incarnation of Sri Vibhudendra Tirtha was Vidya-Guru of Sri Sripadaraja-Sri Madwachariya.
 This young sanyasi with virtue and master of all the sixty-four arts, had been on pilgrimage and was returning from Rameswaram via Kumbakonam.

 Potramarai theertham ownership